 GAS pharyngitis visits showed distinct trends across regions and over the course of a year.

-The South had the most visits per member than other regions (yearly average 39.11 visits per 1000 people, 95% CI: 36.21-42.01), and the West had the fewest (yearly average 17.63 visits per 1000 people, 95% CI: 16.76-18.49).
-There were more visits in winter months than summer months, and regional differences between the South and other regions were most pronounced in the late summer through early winter, reflecting geographic differences in the timing of the rise in visits.
-GAS pharyngitis visits peaked earliest in southern states in December to January (Louisiana peak month 0.81, 95% CI: 0.41-1.21) before spreading outwards from the South and peaking on the coasts in March (Rhode Island peak month: 2.64, 95% CI: 2.37-2.91).
+The South had the most visits per member (yearly average 39.11 visits per 1000 people, 95% CI: 36.21-42.01), and the West had the fewest (yearly average 17.63 visits per 1000 people, 95% CI: 16.76-18.49).
+Visits peaked in winter months and nadired in summer months.
+The South had the earliest start in the rise of visits, with differences between the South and other regions most pronounced in the late summer through early winter.
+GAS pharyngitis visits peaked earliest in southern states in December to January and latest on the coasts in March.

 Conclusions

-Understanding regional differences in the timing of GAS pharyngitis visits is important for predicting the highest burden of severe disease, complications, and sequelae, and for uncovering drivers of disease spread that could help target preventative measures.
+Understanding regional differences in the timing of GAS pharyngitis visits is important for predicting the highest burden of severe disease, complications, and sequelae, and for uncovering drivers of disease spread that could help target prevention measures.

 INTRODUCTION